TrueBlocks/tokenomics/explorations/addresses/README.md

 Some preliminary charts are shown in the [attached spreadsheet](./nApps.xlsx).

+## ./store/addressesPerTransCount.csv

+An excel spreadsheet with a few preliminary charts.

 ## ./store/addressesNumberOfTransactions/

 This folder contains the raw data used to produce the summary statistics.
-I don't suppose we will analize this data directly.
+I don't suppose we will need to analyze this data directly.

-It consists of 16 files (seperated only to keep the size of each file smaller) with one record for each address followed by the number of times that address appears.
+It consists of 16 files (separated only in order to keep the size of each file smaller).
+There is one record for each address we found during the scan followed by the number of times that address appears in a transaction across its history.